unahouExosite/docs/portals/README.md

     * `<device-id-N>` is a 40 character hex string representing the device's RID in the One Platform

 * `"id"` is a numeric identifier for the portal.

+* `"info"` is an client object documented in the [remote procedure call documentation](https://github.com/exosite/docs/tree/master/rpc#info).
+But only aliases, basic, description, key, shares, subscribers, tagged and tags are exposed.

+    * `<key>` is a 40 character hex string representing the client's CIK in the One Platform or null if the authorized user doesn't have \_\_\_admin permission to this portal.

 * `"planId"` is a numeric identifier for the plan of the portal.